-Do You Get Hip Pain From Lying On Your Side At Night?
+Do You Get Hip Pain At Night Lying On Your Side While Sleeping?

 Watch this video to learn how to stop hip pain lying on your side at night so that you can sleep comfortably.

-What Causes Hip Pain From Lying On Your Side?
+What Causes Hip Pain From Lying On Your Side At Night?

 If you get hip pain when sleeping on your side at night, the most likely cause is from irritation of one of the structure that runs over the outside of the hip bone.